 There does have to be a primacy of decision making in any successfully run enterprise and a school, or family of schools, is no different.
 Therefore there exists the need for a Scheme of Delegation.
 Our accountability framework is strong and goes in more than one direction.
 The Board must take action, including the withdrawal or partial withdrawal of delegated authorities should any individual, group or Local Governing Body, fail to carry out their duties and responsibilities effectively.

 The Local Governing Body at Springwest Academy

 Governors have a term of office for four years.
-The full governing body at our school meets 6 times a year.
-The evening meetings start at 6.30 pm and usually last for around 2 to 2 ½ hours.
-Three morning meetings a year start at 8.00 and last a similar amount of time.
+The full governing body at our school meets 4 times a year.
+The meetings start at 8.30 am and usually last for around 2 to 2 ½ hours.
 The morning meetings allow governors to meet staff and students and see the school at work.

 Key responsibilities of Governors: